 The Group’s new Responsible Sourcing Program, launched in July 2018, responds to this changing situation and sets out our business expectation for social compliance.
-Aligned with our 2020 sustainability commitments to do the right thing for vulnerable workers and communities in our global upstream supply chains, it is our vision to be Australia’s leading retailer of Responsible Sourcing.
+Aligned with our 2025 Sustainability Plan to activate ethical and mutually beneficial partnerships through the whole value chain, it is our vision to be Australia’s leading retailer in Responsible Sourcing.

 While our operations and supply chains are complex, our aim is to ensure that human rights issues are understood, respected and upheld.
 We expect our business partners to adhere to ethical business conduct consistent with our own, and are committed to working with them to fulfil this common goal, and proactively address human rights.

 Our approach to doing this is anchored by two main documents:

 The Responsible Sourcing Policy outlines our commitment to upholding the human rights of the workers in our supply chain.
 The Policy applies to all of our suppliers globally and is a part of doing business with the Group.